WinterLab-Berlin/KineWheelSystem/README.md

 #### KWA-Controller App

-> **TODO**: Are any SDKs necessary to run the program (.NET, etc.)?
-If so, list them as requirements.

 The *KWA-Controller* app is a small Windows application with a graphical user interface, which allows the user to control the lighting and the camera's rate at which it is capturing images.
 It is required to get the system ready to record videos using [pylon Viewer](#pylon-viewer).
-The application requires no installation and is available in this repository as `Inference/Arduino/KWA-Controller.exe`.
+The application requires no installation but needs [Microsoft .NET Framework 4.8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48).
+A compiled version of the program for Windows 64-bit OS is available for download on the GitHub Releases page.

 ![Graphical user interface of KWA-Controller](./Docs/Media/KWA-Controller-App-1.png)